social media tribe

 Pinterest - infographics do really well in this space, as does any imagery that is portrait in orientation.

-The above platforms are the three main platforms that work well for brand development however you may also consider YouTube, Twitter, Google+, Snapchat, and LinkedIn.
+The above platforms are the three main platforms that work well for brand development and engaging your social media tribe however you may also consider YouTube, Twitter, Tiktok, Snapchat, and LinkedIn.